Lumber Compared to Light Gauge Steel

 Why switch from lumber to light gauge steel?

-- Lumber price instability, in some cases lumber price was doubled in a very short time.
+- Lumber price instability; in some cases, lumber price has doubled in a very short time.

 - Low quality of the available lumber these days.

 - High contents of sugar in today’s lumber make it vulnerable to termite and mold.

 - Air Quality: Over 200 million tons of waste straw are produced each year in the U.S. alone!
 Most of the wasted straw is burnt.
 Building with the waste product of our farms keeps the air clean.